mnapoli/cloudformation-force-delete/README.md

 # Clean up old CloudFormation stacks

 Is your AWS account littered with old CloudFormation stacks?
-Deleting them is a pain when they contain S3 buckets: you need to empty them manually.
+Deleting them is a pain when they contain S3 buckets: you need to empty those manually.

 This tool automates the process: